CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/README.md

 This a lending and borrowing platform which people can lend or borrow money from their friends, family or even co-workers with no collateral.
 There are few project around this concept which are compound, MakerDAO etc. But they are public and based on none-collateralization.

 This can be a bit painfull for people who has little budget (students, young people etc.) and unfamiliar with blockchain world.
-There should be a system that a person may lend money and borrow whenever he or she needs.
+There should be a system that a person may lend money and borrow whenever needed.
 When a person lends money, getting interest rate will be another motivation.

 If there would be user-friendly platform and system that people would lend their money to their friends through contract, that would be attractive for them